-I’ve repeatedly read the same complaints from writing clients: I want to hire content writers on (insert name of a platform), but the services are poor.
+I’ve read the same complaints from many clients: I want to hire content writers on (insert name of a platform), but the services are poor.

 I found threads and posts of such on LinkedIn, Facebook, and Reddit.